The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Algorithm: Unbiased Player Updates and Auxiliary Variables

-\paragraph{Computational Complexity and Parallelization.} The naive, per-iteration cost of this update is $\mathcal{O}(bdk^2)$ with batch size $b$, but we can easily achieve both model and data parallelism to reduce this.
-If each player (model) parallelizes over $M=b$ machines (data) as indicated by the two \textbf{parfor}-loops, the complexity reduces to $\mathcal{O}(dk)$.
-This is easy to implement with modern libraries, e.g., \texttt{pmap} using Jax.
+To give a concrete example, if each player (model) parallelizes over $M=b$ machines (data) as indicated by the two \textbf{parfor}-loops, the complexity reduces to $\mathcal{O}(dk)$.
+This is easy to implement with modern libraries, e.g., \texttt{pmap} using Jax, and as in prior work~\citep{gemp2021eigengame}, the communication of parents $v_{j<i}$ between machines is efficient in systems with fast interconnects (e.g., TPUs) although this presents a bottleneck we hope to alleviate in future work.
 Alternative parallel implementations are discussed in~\Appxref{app:parallel}.
-Lastly, the update consists purely of inexpensive elementwise operations and matrix-vector products that can be computed quickly on deep learning hardware (e.g., GPUs and TPUs); unlike previous state-of-the-art, no calls to CPU-bound linear algebra subroutines are necessary.
+Lastly, the update consists purely of inexpensive elementwise operations and matrix-vector products that can be computed quickly on deep learning hardware (e.g., GPUs and TPUs); unlike previous state-of-the-art in~\citep{meng2021online}, no calls to CPU-bound linear algebra subroutines are necessary.